 - The rash of rubella looks like the rash that is caused by many other viral infections.

 - A fine red rash with many swollen glands could be rubella, or it could be caused by many other viruses.

 - The only way to be sure that it is rubella is to do blood tests.
 To tell whether the infection has been recent, two blood tests will need to be done about 28 days apart to see if there is a change in the levels of rubella antibodies (proteins formed by the body to fight infections).

 - If a woman who is pregnant gets an illness with a rash that looks like rubella, she needs to be checked to see if it is rubella, because it could harm her unborn baby.

 - Children who get rubella recover fully from the infection without any ongoing health problems except a very small number who have some joint pain for a while.

-- Some children who get febrile convulsions may have a convulsion triggered by the fever of rubella.
+- Some children who get fits caused by fever (febrile convulsions) may have a convulsion triggered by the fever of rubella.